eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_15_Fifty_pense_worth_of_trouble.md

 Only very thrifty children manage to fill up a money-box.

-For most of them, fifty pence is a small price to pay for a **satisfying bar** of chocolate.
+For most of them, fifty pence is a small price to pay for a nice big bar of chocolate.